sameerkhurana10/DSOL_rv0.2/README.md

 ```
 There are two stages in the script.

 1. Data preparation as demonstrated with new test data.
+Prepared data is already provided in the data folder: `protein.data` and `protein_with_bio.data`.
 2. Model building with `--mode train` and decoding with best DeepSol models using `--mode decode`.
 Information about `--mode cv` is given in "parameter variance check" section.

 We provide support for gpu usage using the option `--device cuda`.
 More details in the GPU section.